So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 As a reward, I present to you five new ways to immerse yourself within this novel.
 Some of it is insightful, other aspects of it is meant to make you laugh and smile.
 Hopefully, by the time you're done, you'll be eager to explore the book if you haven't already, or take a moment to read through it once again knowing what you do now.

 “What if I told you I stumbled upon something that will not only destroy the Universe in the here and now but rip the space-time continuum to shreds.
 Past, present, all of it will be eradicated.
 Existence itself is in danger.” - Tinker

 Say Hello - The Cast of Tinker's Treasure

-“I’m getting sick and tired of being manipulated by immortals.
-I might be this short little blip on the timeline that you and those like you see stretching out endlessly before you, but there is a lot I’ve learned in that little bit of time.”
+“I’m getting tired of being manipulated by immortals.
+I might be this short little blip on the timeline that you and those like you see stretching out endlessly before you, but there is a lot I’ve learned in that time.”